Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

        - [=] Note: socket Syncing is unsecure witout additional security layer wrapped, For a safer syncing, directly transfer the .json file memory to the target machine via other ways such as manual send.
      - list sessions: listing available sessions using model's memory name.

-[=] With its Specialized Multi-Layer-Perceptron (using AWE Encoder) and Optimized Transformer module with optimized Embedding that can directly tolerate low samples-amount of Data, using Weighted Confidence assembling from both specialized MLP and Transformer for better reliability during training and prediction over Messy, noisy environments, such as:
+[=] With its Specialized Multi-Layer-Perceptron (using AWE Encoder) and Optimized Transformer module with optimized Embedding, IntegratedPipeline can directly tolerate low samples-amount of Data, including noisy ambiguous data, using Weighted Confidence assembling from both specialized MLP and Transformer for better reliability during training and prediction over Messy, noisy environments, such as:

 [1.]
 User data's : User data is often messy and ambiguous, The Specialized MLP will do the job for shaping the necessary Weight to complement for the Ambiguous noisy pattern, AWE MLP is highly robust to noise, proven in synthetic Environment such as scikit-learn Make-Classification scarce and Noisy Input robustness during generalization test. making it a great fit for messy, Scarce data.